gthomsen/knowledge-graph/Oxford-IIIT-Pet Dataset.md

 From the VGG group at Oxford.

 ## Samples
 Publicly available color images centered on pets.
 Reasonable diversity in samples.
+Image dimensions are typically at least 200 pixels.

 [![Example Pets Montage](resources/oxford-iiit-pet-montage.png)]